fairy-fun/chrysalis/private/docs/prose/a_guide_to_getting_started_writing_prose.md

 # Getting Started Writing Prose

+Book 1 prose insertion is runtime execution traversal, not narrative attachment.

 ## Book 1 Runtime Onboarding Flow

 A new prose-writing session MUST resolve the calendar hierarchy in order.